 During routine follow-up appointments, we will examine your teeth and gums, you for oral cancer, clean your teeth and make arrangements for treatment, as required.
 We will treat any pain or problems you may be undergoing and answer any topics you may have.

 Painless dentistry is a way of ensuring your entire experience in our office is as stress-free and pain-free experience.
 We will explain treatment options that may need no local anesthetic and whenever possible, relieve pain by the means most suitable to you.

 Please call our office as soon as you conclude that you have a dental emergency.
 We will be happy to work you into our daily schedule if you have a dental emergency during normal business hours.
-After hours, over the weekend and through holidays, please call our office for the Dr. Boatman’s emergency contact.
+After hours, over the weekend and through holidays, please call our office for Dr. Boatman or Dr. Spencer’s emergency contact.

 Porcelain veneers are made to look like your natural teeth and are exclusively and permanently bonded to the faces of your existing teeth.
 Porcelain veneers are installed to mask discolorations, to improve the color of teeth, and to enhance a smile.
 Bonding uses a composite material made of resin to saturate areas of your teeth and fix chipping and shaping problems.
 Porcelain veneers and bonding are color-matched to the remainder of your teeth for a natural appearance.

 Plaque is a clear viscous film of bacteria that regularly forms on teeth.
 As plaque accumulates it forms a hard layer of tartar especially in hard to reach spaces within teeth and bordering the gumline.